zevenet/packetbl/README.md

 			a packet.
 The safe choice (and default) is "no" meaning that PacketBL writes a message to syslog about every packet.
+		l.
+QuietBL no. It overwrites the "Quiet" option for reject resolutions
+		m.
+QuietWL no. It overwrites the "Quiet" option for accept resolutions
-		l. loglevel 5
+		n. loglevel 5
 			Log lvl, syslog log levels from 0 to 7: 0 Emergency, 1 Alert, 2
-			Critical, 3 Error, 4 Warning, 5 Notice, 6 Informational, or 7 Debug
+                        Critical, 3 Error, 4 Warning, 5 Notice, 6 Informational, or 7 Debug.
-		m.
+                        Lvl 4 no resolution will be logged.
+                        Lvl 5 IPs that match in dnsbl or blacklist/whitelist will be logged.
+                        Lvl 6 All resolution will be logged.
+(It adds cache matches and default actions)
+		o.
 AlternativaDomain my.own.domain
 			This parameter is related with next one.
 Queries to this domain will be done using the resovlers of the file "AlternativeresolveFiles"
-		n.
+		p.
 AlternativeresolveFiles /usr/local/etc/packetbl/optional_resolvers
 			This file is like /etc/resolv.conf.
 It will be used to get a lookup for the domain "AlternativaDomain".
 In this file must be appear the IP of the DNS server that resolves the domain.
-		o.
+		q.
 Queueno        0
 			Specify a netfilter queue to packetbl
-		p.
+		r.
 Queuesize    2048
 			Number of packets that can be stored in the netfilter queue.
-		q.
+		s.
 Threadmax    700
 			Maximum number of threads.
 One thread is required to manage a packet.
 If this parameter is commented then there is not limit in the threads number.